June 26, 2023

 Amazing afternoon

-After our break, we were back to the snow and and carefully picking our way over some downed trees.
-Yet none of it was quite as bad as the challenges we’d already seen during our first two hours on trail.
-Everything – good or bad – was still a novelty, and we reveled in the moment.
+After our break, we were back to the snow and carefully picking our way over some downed trees.
+Yet none of it was quite as bad as the challenges we’d already seen during our first two hours on the trail.
+Everything was still a novelty, and we reveled in the moment.
 The sun was shining.
 The day was warm.
-And were were finally hiking on the PCT after months of talking about this adventure.
+We were finally hiking on the PCT after months of talking about this adventure.

-As we hiked on, my eyes continued to be drawn to various wildflowers, especially the bell-shaped blooms covering the waist-high manzanita bushes.
-They immediately reminded me of my winter section hike on the PCT back in January 2020 where I followed the first 110-miles of the trail from the PCT’s southern terminus up to Warner Springs, CA.
+My eyes continued to be drawn to various wildflowers, especially the bell-shaped blooms covering the waist-high manzanita bushes.
+They immediately reminded me of my winter section hike on the PCT back in January 2020, where I followed the first 110 miles of the trail from the PCT’s southern terminus up to Warner Springs, CA.

-Thus, I was on high alert for the buzzing of bees as we passed the these fragrant blossoms this warm afternoon.
-I didn’t want to repeat that experience on this section of the PCT too!
+Thus, I was on high alert this warm afternoon for the buzzing of bees as we passed these fragrant blossoms.
+I didn’t want to repeat that experience during this section of the PCT too!

 DAY ONE GLITCHES

-As we climbed up toward the top of one of the peaks in the late afternoon sunshine, my stomach started to grumble with that unmistakable sign that I needed to stop and dig a cathole.
+As we climbed up toward the top of one of the peaks in the sunshine, my stomach started to grumble with that unmistakable sign that I needed to stop and dig a cathole.
 The tension of my Mt.
-Rainier climb was finally being released and my bowels were working overtime as the hip belt of my heavy pack dug into my lower abdomen.
+Rainier ascent was finally being released, and my bowels were working overtime as the hip belt of my heavy pack dug into my lower abdomen.

 Dammit.
-I needed to stop and find somewhere to discreet to dig among the rocky slope before any of the other hikers we’d been leapfrogging with came upon us.
+I needed to stop and find somewhere to discreet so I could dig a hole in the rocky slope before any of the other hikers we’d been leapfrogging with came upon us.

-Luckily this was my chance to be the hero.
-I knew from past experience that FarOut can be a bit finicky when you toggle the GPS icon on.
-Sometimes it takes an extra moment or two for your to calibrate your current location.
-And three miles seemed off to me, so I double checked my own phone.
+Luckily, this was my chance to be the hero.
+Three miles seemed off to me, so I double-checked my phone.
+I knew from prior hikes that FarOut could be a bit finicky when you toggle the GPS icon on.
+Sometimes, it just takes an extra moment or two to calibrate your current location.

-That’s when I broke the welcome news that we were really only 1.4 miles away from the creek.
+That’s when I broke the welcome news that we were only 1.4 miles away from the creek.
 Her GPS just hadn’t caught up yet.
-The smile on her Poledork’s face was priceless when I made the correction.
-Almost immediately, and the spring in her step returned.
+The smile on her Poledork’s face was priceless when I announced the true distance.
+Almost immediately, the spring in her step returned.
 We only had another 35-40 minutes left to walk for the day.

-We could see a handful of other hikers’ tents set up along the forest road when we finally got to Siskiyou Gap, but we’d already greed to continued on for another mile so we could camp close to the creek.
+We could see a handful of other hikers’ tents set up along the forest road when we finally got to Siskiyou Gap, but we’d already agreed to continue for another mile so we could camp closer to the creek.

-I’m extremely comfortable dry camping after doing it so many times on the Arizona Trail, but I think Poledork really preferred stopping near a water source – at least until she calibrated exactly how much water she actually needs each nights for her dinner, breakfast, and overnight drinking needs.
+I’m extremely comfortable dry camping after doing it so many times on the Arizona Trail, but I think Poledork really preferred stopping near a water source – at least until she calibrated exactly how much water she actually needed each night for her dinner, breakfast, and overnight drinking needs.